helsing72/ops/Doc/Protocol.md

 The version detection is initiated by the TCPClient sending a *Probe message*.
 A v1 TCPServer don't read anything, so the message will be ignored.
 A v2 or greater TCPServer reacts by sending a *Heartbeat message*.
 When the TCPClient gets the *Heartbeat message*, both sides know the version on the other side.

-Both sides shall send a *Heartbeat message* if no other data is sent since 1 second.
+Both sides shall send a *Heartbeat message* if no other data is sent since 1 second (default value, can be configured in the OPS [configuration file](OpsConfig.md)).
-The link shall be determined as broken and closed if no bytes are received during 3 seconds.
+The link shall be determined as broken and closed if no bytes are received during 3 seconds (default value, can be configured in the OPS [configuration file](OpsConfig.md))

 **Probe Message** (23 bytes)
 ```